haesleinhuepf/git-bob-playground/.github/ISSUE_TEMPLATE/bioimage_analysis.md

 * Display an image stored in a variable `image` (this also works with label images).
 Prefer stackview.insight over matplotlib.pyplot.imshow! stackview.insight(image)

-* Build a user interface with sliders for numeric parameters stackview.interact(func, image)

-* Display an image with a slider and label showing the mouse position and intensity. stackview.picker(image)
+* Display an image as a label image explicitly. stackview.imshow(image, labels=True)

-* Display an image with a slider to navigate through a stack. stackview.slice(image)

-* Allows switching between multiple images and displaying them with a slider. stackview.switch(images:list)

-#### Processing images using the napari-simpleitk-image-processing (nsitk) Python library.
+### Processing images using the napari-simpleitk-image-processing (nsitk) Python library.

 When you use nsitk, you always start by importing the library: `import napari_simpleitk_image_processing as nsitk`.
 When asked for specific tasks, you can adapt one of the following code snippets:

 * Apply a median filter to an image to remove noise while preserving edges. nsitk.median_filter(image, radius_x=2, radius_y=2)

-* Apply a Gaussian blur to smooth the image. nsitk.gaussian_blur(image, variance_x=1.0, variance_y=1.0)

 * Applies Otsu's threshold selection method to an intensity image and returns a binary image (also works with intermodes, kittler_illingworth, li, moments, renyi_entropy, shanbhag, yen, isodata, triangle, huang and maximum_entropy instead of otsu). nsitk.threshold_otsu(image)